Pawelok35/GitJournal/README.md

 **Summary**: The day was dedicated to reviewing and reinforcing the material covered earlier in the week, ensuring a solid understanding of key concepts related to JavaScript and DOM manipulation.

+## Day 26 - 2024-10-04

+1. **Starting to learn about accordion in JavaScript**: Today, I began learning how to implement an accordion feature in JavaScript.
+I explored how accordions work, focusing on the logic for toggling sections open and closed.

+2. **Starting project modifications**: I also began working on modifying my project to incorporate the new features I've been learning, including the accordion functionality.

+**Summary**: Today's focus was on learning how to create an accordion in JavaScript and beginning to implement changes in my project to integrate this new feature.

 ...

 ## Key Learning Areas 🔐